7 Royal Icing Mistakes and How To Fix Them

 My favorite food gel is AmeriColor.
 The colors are rich and a little goes a long way.

-When you want your lines to look straight and even, the last thing we want is for the icing to break mid pipe.
+When you want your lines to look straight and even, the last thing we need is for the icing to break mid pipe.

 royal icing problems

-Icing that breaks is due to pushing the icing out of the piping bag without consistent pressure.
+Icing that breaks mid pipe is can be from pushing the icing out of the piping bag without consistent pressure.
 Make sure to use your hand to apply even, steady pressure and kept the tip as close to the cookie as possible.
 Don’t “drag” the icing behind your piping bag tip, let the icing flow out of the bag evenly.

 Watch the video!